HPA No. 2001-100 (In re. Capitol Hill Supermarket)

 Applicant failed to meet the burden of proof of establishing that his proposed curb cut to access five parking spaces next to his store constituted a project of special merit, as defined by the Act.
-The Mayor's Agent held that "a parking lot in no way is a project of special merit in that it does not have significant benefits to the District or the community because of any exemplary architecture, features of land planning or bestowing of benefits to the community" (_See In The Matter Of: 214 - 7th Street, N.E._, HPA No. 95-78.)
+The Mayor's Agent held that "a parking lot in no way is a project of special merit in that it does not have significant benefits to the District or the community because of any exemplary architecture, features of land planning or bestowing of benefits to the community" ( See In The Matter Of: 214 - 7th Street, N.E.
+HPA No. 1995-78.)

 Files in this item